 The students' Green Room is located on the first floor of the NIDA on the south end of the building.
-Students are able to prepare food in the Green Room and are also responsible for maintaining the space in a clean and tidy condition, including unpacking the dishwasher when needed and keeping the fridge clean.
+It is equipped with microwaves, fridges, an oven, stove and dishwasher.
+Please take care when preparing food in the Green Room, including using the fan in the range hood above the stove when cooking.
+Students are responsible for maintaining the space in a clean and tidy condition, including unpacking the dishwasher when needed and keeping the fridge clean.
 Facilities regularly conduct fridge clear outs over the weekend.
-Please label your food with your name and an date.
+Please label your food with your name and date of expiry.
 Any expired food will be thrown away, container and all.